Get started

 • Apple Private Relay

-• Apple Screen Time (with content controls)
+• Apple Screen Time (or any other macOS content filters)

 • Avast